… the spirits are not about to speak.

 I’m old enough I remember back in Kentucky when “ladies” were “invited” to leave the barn for deeds deemed too foul for tender eyes, such as veterinarian visits.

-As a result, I’d never heard of sheath cleaning until I saw ads in the local equestrian news for those who specialize in the process.
+As a result, I’d never heard of sheath cleaning until I moved up north and saw ads in the local equestrian news for those who specialize in the process.

 I’d also seen an episode of “The Incredible Dr. Pol,” in which Dr. Pol extracted a gelding’s bean and told his owner she could do this herself.

 Her response?
 “I’m not that kind of girl.”

 Apparently, I am.

 You see, I’ve been riding again for almost a decade.
 Between various health endeavors clobbering my strength, including the afore-mentioned cataract surgeries, I’d never cantered on purpose.
 Except for maybe three steps.

 I decided if I cleaned a gelding’s sheath I could finally claim some equestrian badassery.